swordfish696/Exam-Timer/README.md

 # Exam-Timer
 A simple exam timer that will also display 25% extra time.

-he Test Timer Web App is a simple and user-friendly tool designed to help you manage your test durations effectively.
+The Test Timer Web App is a simple and user-friendly tool designed to help you manage your test durations effectively.
 This web app allows you to enter the duration of your test and provides two timers: one for the original test duration and another with an additional 25% extra time.

 Features: